bl1te/MCJ-datapack-attempt/README.md

 And no backporting, ever.
 This is my principle:

-> If you are not utilizing the highest stable version, you are wasting opportunities.
-Unless the highest stable version can not be received for free.
->
-> If the highest stable version lacks the features which are present in lower version, find an alternative way to achieve those features or give them up.
-They are secondary.
-The core functionality is primary.
+> If you're not using the highest stable version, you're missing opportunities - unless it comes with unjustifiable costs.
+If it lacks features from a lower version, either find an alternative solution or accept the trade-off.
+Core functionality is primary; features are secondary.

 </details>